yjlou/2019-nCov/README.md

 # The Web Interface

-# Pre-loaded patient data
+## Patient Data from Trustable Sources

-With a pre-loaded patient historical track data, user can drag/drop in their tracks to compare.
+We integrate trustable data sources into our tool.
+With the patient historical track data, user can drag/drop in their tracks to compare.
-We collect trustable data from different sources.
 Please read 'countries' folder for more details.

-Note that all comparisons are happening in the local.
+Note that all comparisons are happening on the local device.
 Nothing is uploaded to server.
 This can ensure the user's privacy is protected.

 ## Use Your Own Patient Data